Under the General Data Protection Regulation (GDPR), where a personal data breach occurs, controllers must notify:

 According to the GDPR, ‘personal data breach‘ is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.

-In broad word, where a security breach concerning personal data occurs, it may be considered as a personal data breach.
+In broad words, where a security breach concerning personal data occurs, it may be considered as a personal data breach.

 2. Notification of the Supervisory Authority

 2.1.
-When Do controllers have to notify its supervisory authority?
+When do controllers have to notify their supervisory authority?

-A notification is required if the breach may result in a risk to the rights and freedoms of the data subjects and should be done within 72 hours of having been made aware of the breach.
+A notification is required unless the personal data breach is unlikely to result in a risk to the rights and freedoms of the data subjects and should be done within 72 hours of having been made aware of the breach.

-A risk is defined as follow under the GDPR:
+A risk is defined as follows under the GDPR:

 - processing involves a large amount of personal data and affects a large number of data subjects.